Frequently Asked Questions for RW Bell Building Services:

 Depending on the job we normally schedule a suitable time agreed in advance once we have received your initial enquiry.
 In the case of emergencies we arrange for one of our engineers to attend as soon as we can.

 We accept a variety of payment methods.
 You can pay by cheque, BACS, cash or credit/debit card.
-You are welcome to come into our office or alternatively invoices can be paid over the phone. *Please note credit card payments do incur a 2.5% handling charge*
+You are welcome to come into our office or alternatively invoices can be paid over the phone. *Please note Company credit card payments may incur a 2.5% handling charge*

 Our engineers usually call you and have a prearranged date and time with yourself before coming to your premises to allow you the freedom to carry out other daily activities.
 Due to circumstances sometimes we are unable to always be specific and you may be allocated an AM/PM slot or if we have a cancellation we may call you on the day.
 We try our absolute best to keep your inconveniance to a minimum.